petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/working-with-liferay-search.md

 We'll see a specific example of Clarity utilizing search blueprints later in this module.

+## Additional Search Capabilities

+Liferay offers semantic search, giving you results that go beyond just matching keywords.
+Semantic search utilizes natural language processing and tries to understand the meaning or intent of the search term.
+Note, this is currently a beta feature and is available by enabling the feature flag.
+See [semantic search](https://learn.liferay.com/web/guest/w/dxp/using-search/liferay-enterprise-search/search-experiences/semantic-search) to learn more.

+Search results are sorted by the ranking of a relevance score.
+The higher the relevance score, the higher the ranking in the search results.
+Scoring is automatically assigned based on Elasticsearch's scoring algorithm.
+However, an Elasticsearch Learning to Rank plugin can be used with Liferay to prioritize search results based on your specific criteria.
+See [learning to rank](https://learn.liferay.com/w/dxp/using-search/liferay-enterprise-search/learning-to-rank) to learn more.

+Synonym sets can be created in Liferay to add additional coverage for different search terms.
+For example, visitors to Clarity's website might search for terms such as *eyeglasses* or *sunglasses*, but some might search for synonyms such as *spectacles* or *shades*.
+Create *Synonym Sets* in Liferay to ensure users find relevant content even if they don't use the exact keywords.
+See [synonym sets](https://learn.liferay.com/w/dxp/using-search/search-administration-and-tuning/synonym-sets) to learn more.

 ## Conclusion

 Now that you have an initial understanding of Liferay's search functionality, let's dive into Clarity's specific use cases.